thymeleaf/thymeleaf-docs/docs/articles/springmail.md

 ```

 Note that we have configured two *template resolvers* for our engine:
-one for the email templates —which come from our resources directory and
+one for the email templates ---which come from our resources directory and
-therefore are loaded by a `ClassLoaderTemplateResolver`— and another one
+therefore are loaded by a `ClassLoaderTemplateResolver`--- and another one
-for the web templates that support the example application itself —which
+for the web templates that support the example application itself ---which
 loads its templates from the *servlet context*, as most Spring web
 applications do.